sylmarien/openstack-install-notes/README.md

 Each file contains notes regarding either  a specific component of OpenStack or a node of the Architecture.
 The OpenStackNotes.md file is a bit appart from the others, since it contains general informations on the project (notably the architecture).

-***Important note: This repository is a Work In Progress.
-Therefore, some files may be listed below but not be actually present in the repository.
-They will be as soon as the deployment of the corresponding component attains a state from which reliable information can be taken.
-Moreover, the presence of a file does not mean that it is in a final/release state.
-Information may be incomplete or contain some errors and therefore may change in later versions.
-Especially, it follows the documentation for the Juno release, but we may decide to deploy the Icehouse release due to a longer support (5 years instead of 1.5 years).
-In this cas, some (minor) modifications would be necessary to deploy OpenStack.***

 ## Files description

 #### [Overview.md](Overview.md)